First Observation of Antiproton Annihilation At Rest on Argon in the LArIAT Experiment: Final-State Reconstruction Results

 \section{Final-State Reconstruction Results}

 As with the incoming antiproton candidates, the particle tracks leaving of the annihilation vertex are passed through the PID algorithm to determine their particle type with the results for the data and simulated events shown in Fig.~\ref{fig:candidates_out_chi2_data_mc}.
 The simulation was normalized to the number of data antiproton events to allow direct comparisons.
-Both the data and simulation effectively agree within statistical uncertainty.
-Half of the outgoing particles have an end point within 1~cm from an edge indicating that they are considered to be exiting the LArTPC.
-This makes it impossible to perform a definitive PID based on the d$E$/d$x$ of these tracks and instead contribute to the last bin in Fig.~\ref{fig:candidates_out_chi2_data_mc}.
+The data and simulation are consistent within statistical uncertainty.
+Half of the outgoing particles have an end point within 1~cm from an edge in which case they are considered to be exiting the LArTPC.
+This makes it impossible to perform a definitive PID based on the d$E$/d$x$ of these tracks and these contribute to the last bin in Fig.~\ref{fig:candidates_out_chi2_data_mc}.

-The final-state outgoing track multiplicity is obtained in two different ways: by hand-counting the number of tracks leaving the annihilation vertex, and by counting the number of reconstructed tracks determined by the automated tracking algorithm.
-The first method is included due to the reconstruction failures mentioned in Sec.~\ref{sec:beamline_reco}.
-This allows for a comparison between the two methods and is possible due to the small size of the final candidate sample in this analysis.
+The final-state outgoing track multiplicity is obtained in two different ways: by hand-counting the number of tracks leaving the annihilation vertex, and by counting the number of reconstructed tracks determined by the semi-automated algorithm.
+This allows for a comparison between the two methods and is possible because of the small size of the final candidate sample in this analysis.
 Due to complications from manually clustering multiple tracks emanating from a common vertex, hits near the vertex were often excluded, as explained in Sec.~\ref{sec:lartpc_selection}.
-Therefore, a generous maximum track-to-vertex distance of 5~cm was allowed for outgoing track candidates, with a required span of at least several wires to ensure they extend far enough out from the vertex region.
+Therefore, a generous maximum track-to-vertex distance of 2~cm was allowed for outgoing track candidates, with a required span of five wires to ensure that tracks extend far enough from the vertex region.

-The track multiplicity for the two methods for the simulation and data events is shown in Fig.~\ref{fig:multiplicity_final}.
-The calculated track multiplicity agrees well with the simulation within statistical uncertainty.
+The track multiplicity distributions comparing simulation to data for both the hand-scanning and semi-automated reconstruction methods are shown in Fig.~\ref{fig:multiplicity_final}.
+The data distributions are consistent with the simulation within statistical uncertainty.

-A summary of the computed means, uncertainty on the means, and the root mean squares (RMS) values for both cases is found in Table \ref{table:track_summary} where the mean for the reconstructed counting method is slightly lower than for the hand-scanned due to reconstruction failures and inefficiencies.
+A summary of the calculated means, the uncertainty of the means and the root mean squares (RMS) values for both track multiplicities for the hand-scanning and semi-automated reconstruction is shown in Table \ref{table:track_summary}.
+The mean for the semi-automated reconstructed counting method is slightly lower than for the hand-scanned due to reconstruction failures and inefficiencies.
+All calculated means agree within uncertainties.